The Greatest Story Ever Told: Writing

-The screenplay took two years to write.
 Before writing the screenplay, Stevens reviewed 36 different translations of the New Testament and compiled an extensive reference book with various clippings of scripture.
 Stevens and David Brown, a Fox executive, considered numerous screenwriters, including Ray Bradbury, Reginald Rose, William Saroyan, Joel Sayre, and Ivan Moffat.
 Stevens then met with Moffat at the Brown Derby, where Stevens told him his vision for the film would be reverent and universal.
 Stevens collaborated with him and then with James Lee Barrett.
 It was the only time Stevens received screenplay credit for a film he directed.
+It took two years to write the screenplay.

 By July 1960, Carl Sandburg had been hired for completion work on the screenplay.
 Sandburg remained with the project for the next thirteen months, before returning to his residence in Flat Rock, North Carolina.
-In September 1961, Sandburg told Variety that he would further consult on the project "until George Stevens tells me to stop".
-Among the contributions Sandburg made was a brief conversation between Judas Iscariot and Mary Magdalene discussing the anointing of Jesus.
+In September 1961, Sandburg told Variety that he would continue to consult on the project "until George Stevens tells me to stop".
+The contributions Sandburg made included a brief conversation between Judas Iscariot and Mary Magdalene discussing her use of expensive perfume to anoint Jesus.
 He received screen credit for "creative association".
-Sandburg also had a uncredited appearance as a Roman citizen glaring at Pilate when he relents to the crowd to have Jesus crucified..
+Sandburg also had an uncredited appearance as a Roman citizen who glares at Pilate when he gives in to the crowd's demand that he crucify Jesus.
+By November 1961, Stevens had finished writing the script.

-Financial excesses began to grow during pre-production.
+Financial excesses grew during pre-production.
 Stevens commissioned French artist André Girard to prepare 352 oil paintings of Biblical scenes to use as storyboards.
 Stevens traveled to the Vatican to see Pope John XXIII for advice.

 Casting

-For the role of Jesus, Stevens had wanted an actor unknown to international audiences, free of secular and unseemly associations in the mind of the public.
+For the role of Jesus, Stevens wanted an actor unknown to international audiences, free of secular and unseemly associations in the mind of the public.
 In February 1961, Stevens cast Swedish actor Max von Sydow as Jesus.
 Von Sydow had never appeared in an English-language film and was best known for his performances in Ingmar Bergman's dramatic films.
-Von Sydow stated, "I thought with horror of Cecil B. DeMille and such things as Samson and Delilah and The Ten Commandments.
+Von Sydow said, "I thought with horror of Cecil B. DeMille and such things as Samson and Delilah and The Ten Commandments.
 But when I saw the script, I decided that the role of Jesus is absolutely not a religious cliché."
-It was also reported that Elizabeth Taylor was to portray Mary Magdalene, while Marlon Brando and Spencer Tracy were discussed to portray Judas Iscariot and Pontius Pilate respectively.
+It was reported that Elizabeth Taylor would portray Mary Magdalene, while Marlon Brando and Spencer Tracy were considered for the roles of Judas Iscariot and Pontius Pilate, respectively.